What is IADC Therapy?

 Along the way, many trusted colleagues joined me in my journey.
 IADC is now growing all over the world, and continuing research and thousands of cases support its clinical effectiveness.
 There is no better feeling for a therapist than to witness a client’s tears of pain turn into tears of joy and a sense of peace in just two 90-minute sessions.

 Now that I have a great international team to carry on, I have decided to retire.
 I have complete confidence in those who will continue the mission.
-The people who will take my place as executive directors are César Valdez and Dr. Noelle St. Germain-Sehr.
+The people who will take my place as leaders of The IADC International Institute are César Valdez, Dr. Noelle St. Germain-Sehr, and Dr. Tom Nehmy.
 IADC is in good hands.